 The term cybercrime refers to criminal activities carried out with computers or through the Internet.
 A variety of charges fall under the cybercrime label, including the illegal digital transfer of money and identity theft.
 With the rise of digital devices in every facet of our lives, the federal government is charging more people with cybercrimes.

-The lead attorney at the understands the seriousness of your cybercrime charges and knows how to defend you.
-Attorney Ann Fitz uses her 18 years of federal court experience and a team of topic-specific specialists to protect her clients.
-You can talk to Ms. Fitz in a consultation at the firm’s West Palm Beach or North Miami office by calling .
+The Law Office of Ann Fitz understands the seriousness of your cybercrime charges and knows how to defend you.
+Attorney Ann Fitz uses her 20 years of federal court experience and a team of topic-specific specialists to protect her clients.
+You can talk to Ms. Fitz in a consultation at the firm's West Palm Beach by calling 561-932-1690.

 Forensic Evidence Is Crucial